SotiriosVrachas/sotiriosvrachas.github.io/_posts/2013-08-19-agpl-and-software-as-a-sevice.markdown

 **Q: So, is installing Wordpress on IIS require IIS to be free?
 Is installing an AGPL program on a proprietary server illegal?**

-**A:** No, unless it was distributed with ISS, and the ventor didn't obtain permission from the copyright holders.
+**A:** No, unless it was distributed with IIS, and the ventor didn't obtain permission from the copyright holders.